Big Brother 6 (American season): Summary

-Following Kaysar's eviction, HouseGuests competed in the "Face the Facts" Head of Household competition.
+Following Kaysar's second eviction, HouseGuests competed in the "Face the Facts" Head of Household competition.
 For this competition, HouseGuests answered questions that dealt with the previously evicted HouseGuests.
 Janelle was the winner of this competition.
 Following her win, the HouseGuests learned that this would be a Double Eviction week, and that Janelle would immediately make her nominations; she chose to nominate Jennifer and Maggie for eviction.
 When picking players for the Power of Veto competition, Janelle chose Howie, Jennifer chose April, and Maggie chose Ivette; Rachel was selected to host.
 On Day 48, HouseGuests competed in the "Goal For It" Power of Veto competition.
 For this competition, HouseGuests attempted to shoot various pucks into different goals in the quickest amount of time; Janelle was the winner of the competition.
 Janelle later made the decision to remove Maggie from the block, replacing her with Ivette.
 This made it the first time in Big Brother history that the HoH had chosen to change their nominations.
 On Day 49, Jennifer became the sixth HouseGuest to be evicted from the house in a vote of five to one.
 She became the first member of the Jury of Seven.
 Following Jennifer's eviction, HouseGuests competed in the "On the House" Head of Household competition.
 For this competition, HouseGuests answered questions about items in the house; Beau was the winner.
 On Day 50, Beau chose to nominate Howie and Rachel for eviction, with Rachel being his main target.
 When picking players for the Power of Veto competition, Beau chose James, Howie chose Janelle, and Rachel chose April; this competition featured no host.
 On Day 51, HouseGuests competed in the "Get Your Pairings Straight" Power of Veto competition.
 In this competition, HouseGuests had to pair up images of the HouseGuests with their partners in the fastest time; James was the winner of the competition, giving James his fourth Power of Veto win.
 James later chose not to use the Power of Veto, leaving Howie and Rachel nominated.
 On Day 54, Rachel became the seventh HouseGuest to be evicted from the house in a unanimous vote of five to zero.
 She became the second member of the Jury of Seven.